 - ⅓ cup + 2 Tablespoons granulated sugar

 - pinch kosher salt

 - In a blender, combine coconut milk, sugar, honey, coconut oil, vanilla and salt until sugar has dissolved.

 - Freeze mixture in ice cream maker according to your unit’s instructions.
 Once the volume has increased by half and has a reached a soft serve consistency, transfer mixture into a freezer safe container.
 Let chill in the freeze for at least 2 hours before serving.

-- Be sure to use full-fat canned coconut milk.
+- Be sure to use TWO cans of full-fat coconut milk.
 Do not use reduced fat/low fat coconut milk or coconut milk from cartons.
 These will result in icy ice cream.

 - I use this ice cream maker.
 It is more expensive than the more common ice cream machines because it does not require the pre-freezing of the ice cream mixing bowl.